 If you’re starting to read all the horror stories about the EWG Dirty Dozen and are worried about your own pesticide intake, I hope this helps you navigate the landscape more confidently!
 You can read more on whether organic produce is worth it in this article.

-If you want to learn how to lower your toxic load with strategic product swaps and habits, I invite you to join my online program the Healthy Home Method.
-It’s your step-by-step roadmap to help you reduce toxins in each room of your home without going crazy.
-It’s only for those serious about taking control of their long-term health – if that’s you, click here to learn more.
+If you want to learn how to lower your toxic load with strategic product swaps and habits, The Healthy Home Collective might be for you!
+It’s your step-by-step roadmap to reduce toxins in each room of your home without going crazy.
+Click here to learn more.